uiuc-hpc/hpx/docs/joss_paper/paper.md

 communication, prefers moving work to data over moving data to work, and exposes minimal overheads from its lightweight threading subsystem, ensuring efficient fine-grained parallelization and minimal-overhead synchronization and context switching.
-This programming model natively ensures high system utilization and perfect scalability.
+This programming model natively ensures high-system utilization and perfect scalability.

 A detailed comparison of HPX with various other AMT's is given in [@thoman2018taxonomy].